artsandmetaphysics/goodlifeodyssey/_documents/ancient-greece.md

 - Named after the legendary king Minos
 - c.
 6000 First settlers migrated to Crete
 - c.
 2200 Earliest Cretan palaces of Minoan Civilization
-- Constructed large building complexes, referred to as "palaces"
+- Constructed large building complexes, referred to as “palaces”
 - Famous palace at Knossos had indoor plumbing, and storage jars which could hold 240,000 gallons of water, olive oil, wine, or other goods.
 - They appear to have had a top-down redistributive economy
 - Were sea-traders; seem to have specialized in luxury goods